aspose-slides/Aspose.Slides-Documentation/python-net/developer-guide/presentation-content/powerpoint-table/manage-rows-and-columns/_index.md

         if type(shp) is slides.Table:
             tbl = shp

-    #Sets the first row of a table as its header
+    # Sets the first row of a table as its header
     tbl.first_row = True

+    # Saves the presentation to disk
+    pres.save("table_out.pptx", slides.export.SaveFormat.PPTX)
 ```